CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-8--Equivalences.lagda.md

 -- invEquiv : A ≃ B → B ≃ A
 ```

+mvrnote: Exercise from the HoTT book: Exercise 2.13.
+Show that (2 ≃ 2) ≃ 2.

 ## Equivalence vs. Isomorphism

 From any equivalence, we can extract an isomorphism.